 Initial account statements for the fall and spring semesters are issued approximately two to three weeks after the start of the semester (with the exception of summer semester as well as students participating in the Huskie Installment payment Plan).
 Statements will continue to be issued monthly with payment of any new charges due at the end of the month on the 28th (see Payment Due Dates).

-Effective spring 2021, in an effort to "go green", Northern Illinois University’s preferred billing method is “paperless” (E-Statement) for currently enrolled students, therefore reducing the volume of paper bills being printed and mailed.
+In an effort to "go green", Northern Illinois University’s preferred billing method is “paperless” (E-Statement) for currently enrolled students, therefore reducing the volume of paper bills being printed and mailed.
 There are many advantages to E-Statements:

 You can view your financial account information online 24/7 via MyNIU.
 Account statements can be accessed by navigating:

 Financial Account tile > Account Services > View Account Statements

 See our View Account Statements How-to Guide for more details.

 Prefer to also receive a printed statement?
 Currently enrolled students that would like to receive a printed statement, please email email@example.com from your student Z-ID email and specify the address for the printed statement to be mailed.
 If you do not specify the address, the printed statements will be mailed to your permanent address unless a billing address is on file.

 If you have questions about your account statements, view our